 Full inclusion of women from across society is critical to U.S. foreign policy objectives and imperative for the economic growth and stability of Bosnia and Herzegovina (BiH).
-Women are important as agents of peace, reconciliation, economic development, and stability.
+Women are important as agents of peace, reconciliation, democracy, economic development, and stability.

 Women's Political Participation

-Last updated: March 19, 2015
+Last updated: November 10, 2015